sleeepyjack/alg515/README.md

 ```

 ```
-# of distinct combination: 10
+# of distinct combinations: 10
 combinations:
 [0, 1, 2]
 [0, 1, 3]